Overview

 Summary:

 There are 15 separate deposits being mined, all by underground methods.
 The Ore Reserve estimate reported is a consolidation of the estimates for the fifteen deposits.
 Fourteen of the deposits are accessed via the Cracow mine infrastructure.
-The Roses Pride mine infrastructure is three kilometres to the North of the main Cracow mine.
+The Roses Pride mine infrastructure is three kilometers to the North of the main Cracow mine.

 Several mining methods are used for the extraction of stopes at Cracow: